-- Frizzy hair: If you're forever dealing with frizz and flyaways, your secret to softer hair is actually more in the conditioner than the shampoo.
+- Frizzy hair: If you're forever dealing with frizz and flyaways, your secret to softer hair may actually be more in the conditioner than the shampoo.

 What Is the No-Poo Method?

 Some people with dry, curly, coarse, and/or frizzy hair swear by the no-poo or co-washing method.
-This means using little to no shampoo (which can cause frizz and breakage) and instead using conditioners (which softens and hydrates hair).
+This means using little to no shampoo and instead using conditioners to soften and hydrate hair.

 Shampoo for Color-Treated Hair

 Rocking colored locks?
 Reach for a shampoo that's specially designed for color-treated hair, as these are made to contain gentle ingredients that deposit and preserve color.

-The goal is to reinforce weak areas in the hair shaft that occur as a result of coloring, straightening, relaxing, or perming hair.
-Look for protein-based shampoos with ingredients such as wheat and soy extracts or silk amino acids.
+The goal is to reinforce weak areas in the hair shaft that my occur as a result of coloring, straightening, relaxing, or perming hair.
+Try looking for protein-based shampoos with ingredients such as wheat and soy extracts or silk amino acids.

-Unfortunately, overly processed hair can have oily roots but dry ends, so washing it requires cleanse at the roots and moisturizing at the ends.
+Unfortunately, overly processed hair might have oily roots but dry ends, so washing it could require cleansing at the roots and moisturizing at the ends.
 In this case, it's best to wash hair every other day with a shampoo made for normal hair.
 Concentrate on cleaning the scalp, then use a strong conditioner only on the mid-shaft to the ends of hair.

 Reach for Dry Shampoo

 If you want to buy a day between washing or you need to refresh your hair post-workout, dry shampoo (a powdered shampoo that doesn't require water) is a no-brainer.

 The Best Shampoos for Dandruff

-The best remedy for dandruff is to rotate three over-the-counter dandruff shampoos.
-This works because the fungus could otherwise adapt to and become immune to a single shampoo.
+To remedy dandruff, try rotating over-the-counter dandruff shampoos.
+The idea is that this prevents the fungus from adapting to a single shampoo.
 Try the following formulas with beneficial ingredients.